BN-Frontend-Training/rock-paper-scissors-game.js/README.md

 For the Player to win, player must be winner at least three rounds.

+For our game the Player should write

+NOTE: if you write a wrong word the round will not work

 ## ✨ Preview
 Use the following link to preview our live game: https://bn-frontend-training.github.io/rock-paper-scissors-game.js/